stepince/digitalreasoning/README.md

 assumptions: US locale.
 limitations: size of source files, size of dictionary.
-<basedir>/src/digitalreasoning/DocumentTokenizer.java is the java source implementating for question 1.
+<basedir>/src/digitalreasoning/DocumentTokenizer.java is the java source implementing for question 1.
 <basedir>/src/digitalreasoning/TestDocumentTokenizer.java is the unit test driver source for testing question 1.